salmanbao/FabricWebApp/README.md

 -   The command

-        make all-generated-artifacts
+        make generated-artifacts

-    will ensure that the following artifacts are generated:
-    -   Cryptographic materials in `generated-artifacts/crypto-config`
-    -   Configuration transaction in `generated-artifacts/mychannel.tx`
-    -   Orderer genesis block in `generated-artifacts/orderer.genesis.block`

-    The `generated-artifacts` directory contains all generated artifacts and only generated artifacts (no source artifacts), and therefore can be entirely deleted without worry.
+    Creates the `fabricwebapp_generated_artifacts__volume` docker volume and generates all configuration and cryptographic materials necessary to later disperse (via `make initialization`) to the various components of the blockchain app.

 -   The command

+        make initialization

+    Creates the `fabricwebapp_com_example_*__volume` docker volumes and copies the necessary files from `fabricwebapp_generated_artifacts__volume` to the respective volumes.
+This represents the communication of configuration/cryptographic material via out-of-bands channels to the participating servers.

+-   The command

         make up

-    ensures that all necessary artifacts are generated (into the `generated-artifacts` subdir), and creates and starts all services, volumes, and networks and prints all services' logs to the console.
+    Creates and starts all services, volumes, and networks and prints all services' logs to the console.
 Hitting Ctrl+C in this mode will stop all services.
 If any container exits, all will exit.
-There are three volumes:
-    -   `fabricwebapp_webserver_homedir` : Stores the home directory of the user that runs the web server.
-In particular, this stores the `~/.hfc-key-store` directory.
-    -   `fabricwebapp_webserver_homedir_node_modules` : Stores the `node_modules` directory for the web server.
-This will really only be populated once and won't need updating often, nor does it typically need to be deleted before restarting the web server.
-    -   `fabricwebapp_webserver_tmp` : Stores the key/value store for each organization in the network.

 -   The command